consoledotdev/home/content/tools/server-monitoring.md

 The Zabbix Proxy sits in the middle, requesting checks from its connected agents so that the Zabbix Server only needs to deal with a smaller number of Proxies.

-Zabbix supports collecting data at 1 second granularity and supports a range of [built-in monitoring metrics](https://www.zabbix.com/documentation/current/manual/config/items/itemtypes/zabbix_agent), which Zabbix calls items.
+Zabbix supports collecting data at 1 second granularity and has a range of [built-in monitoring metrics](https://www.zabbix.com/documentation/current/manual/config/items/itemtypes/zabbix_agent), which Zabbix calls "items".
 Using the newest version of the Zabbix agent brings [built-in plugins](https://www.zabbix.com/documentation/current/manual/config/items/plugins#plugins_supplied_out-of-the-box) written in Go for products like Ceph, MongoDB, MySQL, Docker and Redis.
 However, these are limited in number so you need to rely on